Get our latest essays, archival selections, reading lists, and exclusive content delivered straight to your inbox.

-The fact that black calls for more punishment always win the day—while calls for greater investment are ignored—points to the dynamic of ‘selective hearing’ that so often characterizes black relationships to power.
+The fact that black calls for more punishment always win the day exemplifies the ‘selective hearing’ that so often characterizes black relationships to power.

 For instance, in the chapter on guns, Forman discusses John Conyers’s harsh legislative proposals on gun bans.
 But he does not discuss Conyers’s other main priorities, which commanded much more of his attention than guns—namely, his desire for a full employment bill, his efforts to create a Citizens Community Anti-Crime program, his opposition to the crime control legislation foisted on the district by Nixon, and his almost endless politicking in the 1970s about the necessity of solving crime’s root causes.
 We see Maxine Waters as an assemblywoman in California successfully increase criminal penalties for PCP in 1978 but not her role in banning police from strip searching people suspected of misdemeanors.
 We hear Jesse Jackson and Marion Barry likening drug dealers to Klansmen and slavery but rarely their statements in support of ending poverty.
 Forman concludes, hoping to elicit the reader’s sympathy, “Instead of an all-of-the-above response to drugs, violence, and disorder, black America had gotten only one of the above: punitive crime measures.”
 But with statements accompanied by little specific detail of their “all of the above approach,” this statement is much less powerful than it could have been.